rca(1) General Commands Manual rca(1)

 The value at the top of the stack can be shown with the p command,

-and the entire stack with P. Autoprinting will print the top of
+and the entire stack with P. Any time rca prints the stack, the

 REVERSE POLISH NOTATION